tensorlayer/TensorLayer/docs/modules/prepro.rst

 Example
 ^^^^^^^

+The source code of complete examples can be found `here <https://github.com/tensorlayer/tensorlayer/tree/master/examples/data_process/tutorial_fast_affine_transform.py>`__.
-The following is a straightforward Python example that applies rotation, shifting, flipping, zooming and shearing to an image, The code of this tutorial can be found `here <https://github.com/tensorlayer/tensorlayer/tree/master/examples/data_process/tutorial_fast_affine_transform.py>`__.
+The following is a typical Python program that applies rotation, shifting, flipping, zooming and shearing to an image,

 .. code-block:: python